RandstormBTC/randstorm/README.md

         return result

 ```
-A random seed from 2010 - 2014 is generated and used to seed the function.
+MathRandomSimulator generates a random seed from 2010 - 2014.

-The HEX string is created with MathRandomSimulator and becuase this algorithm is less secure, it is able to generate keys faster.
+Becuase this algorithm is less secure, it is able to generate keys faster.

 With 6 CPU cores this function generates ~ 1,000,000 Bitcoin HEX private keys / second.